akinomyoga/ble.sh/README.md

 **CJK Width**

 The option `char_width_mode` controls the width of the unicode characters with `East_Asian_Width=A` (Ambiguous characters).
 Currently three values `emacs`, `west`, and `east` are supported.
 With the value `emacs`, the default width in emacs is used.
-With the value `west` all the ambiguous characters have the width 1 (Hankaku).
-With the value `east` all the ambiguous characters have the width 2 (Zenkaku).
+With `west` all the ambiguous characters have width 1 (Hankaku).
+With `east` all the ambiguous characters have width 2 (Zenkaku).
 The default value is `emacs`.
 Appropriate value should be chosen in accordance with your terminal behavior.
 For example, the value can be changed to `east` as:

 ```
 bleopt char_width_mode='east'